kmgowda/SBK/sbk-ram/README.md

 instance reports all the latency values in bulk and SBK-RAM integrates all latency records and determines the performance values for the whole SBK cluster (multi SBK instances).
-The SBK-RAM is useful if you want to stress the storage server / Storage cluster with multiple storage clients (SBK instances) and analyse the throughput and latency percentiles for the whole storage cluster/server.
+The SBK-RAM is useful if you want to stress the storage server / Storage cluster with multiple storage clients (SBK instances) and analyse the throughput and latency percentiles for the entire storage cluster/server.
 SBK-RAM logs the integrated results to standard output device/logger and to the grafana through prometheus metrics.

 ## Build SBK-RAM
 SBK-RAM is a submodule/project of the SBK framework.
 If you [build SBK](./../README.md#build-sbk), it builds the SBK-RAM server too.